ahmadawais/awesome-random-stuff/readme.md

+### December 4, 2020
+- [Welcome to Cast](https://tryca.st/) - Studio.
+Editor.
+Host. — Everything for a podcast needs no downloads, no guest logins — only 10 USD a month.
 ### December 3, 2020
 - [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos - edent/SuperTinyIcons
 - [Storyset](https://storyset.com/) - Download free illustrations to power up your projects.